As a sociologist of Health & Illness, I am interested in Mental health, Health Technology, AND pain.

 Mental Health & Suicide

 Drawing from my training in public health and sociology, my work addresses critical issues in suicide prevention and mental health services.
 My dissertation deployed a relational perspective to suicide-related help-seeking, examining how young adults seek support for suicidal ideation in the context of their social lives.
-Other projects have explored the stigma associated with chronic pain and suicidality and the barriers to mental health care access for low-income individuals.
+Other projects have explored layered stigma and barriers to mental health care access for low-income individuals.
 By combining qualitative and mixed methods approaches, I aim to uncover the structural and interpersonal dynamics that shape mental health help-seeking and intervention effectiveness.

 Health TECHnology